People often walk into our newly remodeled master bathroom and remark, “You did this? How did you do it?”

 I look forward to sharing more of my experiences with you.
 This is my third major bathroom renovation and I’ve learned so much valuable information, some by trial and error, some by seeking professional opinions, or just asking questions and some of what I learned came from a bit of tenacity.
 I always aim for perfection in any project I do.
 Because perfection is my goal but knowing realistically that no one is perfect, I feel like the end result, the finished product is pretty darn good, even with my human failings.

 Just as I mentioned in the video, if you are about to embark on a bathroom renovation or want to actually learn how to DIY a luxurious bathroom like this, I invite you to return each week as I break it down into manageable steps.
-I hear people used similar steps for their masculine bathroom.

 Here is specifically what I will cover.